 In latent TB there are no symptoms but skin prick tests can show evidence of TB

-A person with Active TB may have the following symptoms:
+A person with Active infection of TB may have the following symptoms:

 1. persistent cough that lasts for at least 3 weeks.